 Being a reserve, we’re also focused on sharing projects of an educational or an eco-touristic persuasion, or anything that helps create reserve-related employment in the area, especially if this helps visitors further understand and appreciate the region’s rich geographical and cultural flavours.
 In the small settlement of San Juan Reyes, for instance, bikepackers can enjoy a number of visits on foot or by bicycle to see dinosaur prints, fossils, and cave paintings, by visiting the community-run tourist centre.
 You could easily spend half a day here exploring.
 Meanwhile, the abundant use of cacti and corn fungi – huitlacoche – in local dishes is good evidence of its connection with its culinary roots.

 Thanks to Nicolas Legoretta for the initial inspiration to visit this region, which we recced together, based on local information and on-the-ground route exploration.
 We’d love to develop more bikepacking routes in the area and promote local initiatives, so if you have information to share, do get in touch.

-Sadly a project to financially integrate local communities into the maintenance of the reserve – info panels can be seen throughout the area, under the acronym PSA, or Pago Por Servicios Ambientes – has met with mixed success.
+Unfortunately, a project to financially integrate local communities into the maintenance of the reserve – info panels can be seen throughout the area, under the acronym PSA, or Pago Por Servicios Ambientes – has met with mixed success.
 As mentioned, the nucleus for each part of the reserve is fenced off and very well kept, but elsewhere, trash can sometimes blight the roadside.
 The illegal trafficking of cacti has also stripped parts of the park of its most distinctive sights, its Elephant Feet – or Pata de Elefante – named after the patterns and shapes of this plant’s distinctive ‘feet’.